 The EYFS teacher completes an assessment each half term and updates the Early Years Foundation Stage Assessments for each child.
 Attainment is tracked using Tapestry - an online tool for recording and assessing in the Early Years which can be shared simply with parents.
-At the end of September and June, we send a summary of these assessments to the LA for analysis.
+In the Summer Term we send a summary of these assessments to the LA for analysis.
 The EYFS profile describes a child's attainment against 17 early learning goals.

-Parents receive an annual report that offers brief comments on each child's progress in each area of learning and the characteristics of their learning.
+Parents receive an annual report that offers brief comments on each child's progress and the characteristics of their learning.
 It highlights the child's strengths and development needs, and gives details of the child's general progress.
 We complete these in June, and send them to parents in early July each year.
-Photos are used as part of the assessment process.
+Photos and videos are used as part of the assessment process.